theolecuyer/lead-manager-pro/README.md

 ## Overview

-Lead Manager Pro is a lead tracking and billing platform built for companies that manage customer leads distributed to multiple service businesses.
+Lead Manager Pro is a lead tracking and billing platform built for Fixfindr to manage incoming customer leads for multiple service businesses.
 The platform automates lead tracking, client billing, credit management, and performance reporting to ensure every lead is properly accounted for and billed.

 ### How It Works